Stuyk/crypto-prices/README.md

 Tags the repo.

-Tags are as follows: `year-month-day-hour`
+Tags are as follows: `year.month.day.hour`